Resources

 External Reset (Trigger)

-conditioning features (Peak Hold, Valley Hold, Sample Hold, Average, (1-way RS232, etc.) via the external reset input.
+Returning an instrument to its power-up state — including signal conditioning features like Peak Hold, Valley Hold, Sample Hold, and Average — via an external reset input.

 F